Uberi/University-Notes/PHIL350/PHIL350.md

 Another experiment tested perceptual evidence vs. inferential evidence, and seemed to imply that perceptual evidence results in less voluntary beliefs - when the person actually saw it was raining, people were less likely to think that the person believes it will not rain.

 Overall, the experiments implied that beliefs can be voluntary, and that the strength of evidence doesn't significantly affect whether voluntary beliefs are formed.

-;wip: critical response topic: blame is from how hard they try to do something, obligation is based on ability

 # 16/11/15